WhyJustRun/Clubsite/README.md

 For production use, set `WJR_CLUBSITE_ENV=production`

 In production mode, the app uses minified assets.
 In order to build them, run `docker-compose exec web /application/app/Console/minify.sh`

+## Closed Source Components

+We use [Redactor](https://imperavi.com/redactor/) as a rich text editor.
+However the source code can't be bundled with the project due to licensing restrictions.
+To test rich text editing related functionality, place `redactor.min.js` and `redactor.css` inside `src/app/webroot/js/redactor`.